haoxins/haoxins.github.io/archived/2021-kubernetes-in-action-2nd-1.md

 * A *service* with the type *LoadBalancer* provisions an external *load balancer*, which makes the service accessible via a *public IP*.
+  - If your cluster is deployed in the **cloud**, Kubernetes can ask the cloud infrastructure to provision a load balancer and configure it to forward traffic into your cluster.
+  - The infrastructure tells Kubernetes the
+    IP address of the load balancer and this becomes the external address of your service.

 ## Running applications in Pods